JamesABoardman/React-Native-Assignment/README.md

 # React-Native-Assignment
 <code>
 This repository has been created to store and and update the progress on my React-Native Assignment.
-This is a final year assignment created to mimic Twitter but in my case Chittr using an [openAPI](http://editor.swagger.io/). <code>
+This is a final year assignment created to mimic Twitter but in my case Chittr using an [openAPI](http://editor.swagger.io/).<code>

-These are where I created my Wireframes for designing the application: [Wireframes](https://github.com/JamesHullCS/React-Native-Assignment/tree/master/React%20Wireframes)
+<code>These are where I created my Wireframes for designing the application: [Wireframes](https://github.com/JamesHullCS/React-Native-Assignment/tree/master/React%20Wireframes)<code>

-The React-Native Application files are located here: [Assignment Files](https://github.com/JamesHullCS/React-Native-Assignment/tree/master/Assignment)
+<code>The React-Native Application files are located here: [Assignment Files](https://github.com/JamesHullCS/React-Native-Assignment/tree/master/Assignment)<code>